Spiky2123/CLox/README.md

 **Memory management**
 - Manual memory management in C: `malloc`/`realloc`/`free` lifecycles for growable arrays and hash tables
-- Garbage collection: mark-and-sweep from an explicit root set, and when a collector needs to run to keep memory bounded
+- Garbage collection: mark-and-sweep from an explicit root set, including understanding when the collector needs to run to keep memory usage bounded
-- Allocation strategy: trade-offs like inlining string data into its struct to cut allocations in half
+- Allocation strategy: trade-offs such as inlining string data into its struct to cut allocations in half

 **Language implementation deep-dives**
-- Closures without a tree: upvalues, the open/closed distinction, and why a VM needs a different closure mechanism than a tree-walker
+- Closures without a tree: upvalues that start open (pointing into the stack) and become closed (copied onto the heap) once their scope exits
 - Hash tables from scratch: open addressing with linear probing, and string interning as an equality-check optimization
 - Classes on a VM: method tables, bound methods, and resolving `super` without walking a class hierarchy per call